cakephp/docs/en/core-libraries/time.rst

     $time = new Time('2015-06-15 08:23:45');
     $time->modify('+2 hours');

-    // This method also modifies the $time instance
+    // This method also modifies the $time instancegg/
     $this->someOtherFunction($time);

     // Output here is unknown.